Knowledge Hub

 Understand CRM basics first: accounts, contacts, opportunities, cases, activities and data quality.
 The platform is easier when the business model is familiar.

-What to know before learning Power Platform
+Important foundations before learning Power Platform

 Learn where low-code helps: forms, approvals, automation, reporting and simple apps.
 The value is not just building quickly; it is solving practical business problems.

-How to decide between Power BI and data engineering
+Choosing between Power BI and data engineering

 Why requirements matter